Psyshadow/HCIclone/README.md

   <img style="width:30%;align:left" src="https://github.com/eth-ait/hci-project-group9/blob/master/img/mentor.JPG?raw=true">
 </p>

 - The mentor button shows all the different ways a mentor agreed to be contacted by and the participant can choose which one to use.
+This gives them (both mentor and participant) the freedom to choose the way of interaction themselves.

 #### Challenges and Leaderboard
 <p align="left" width="80%">
   <img style="width:30%;align:left" src="https://github.com/eth-ait/hci-project-group9/blob/master/img/challenges.JPG?raw=true">
 </p>

-- Leaderboard: By clicking on the crown button upcoming challenges are shown as well as a leaderboard where the participant can see how much he studied compared to the other participants of the EWOR program.
+- Leaderboard: By clicking on the crown button upcoming challenges are shown as well as a leaderboard where the participants can see how much they studied compared to the other participants of the EWOR program.
 - Adapted challenges: The challenges can be used to have an overview of the personal progress of the participant, e.g. completed phases or completed courses.

 #### Course selection